 The home furnishings industry is a highly fragmented and competitive business.
 There has been growth from internet only retailers and those with a brick-and-mortar presence.
 We believe the home furnishings industry competes primarily on the basis of product styling and quality, personal service, prompt delivery, product availability and price.
 We compete with numerous individual retail home furnishing stores as well as national and regional chains.
 We further believe that we are well-positioned to compete on the basis of each of these factors and that, more specifically under our vertical integration structure, our complimentary interior design service, direct manufacturing, a logistics network including white glove delivery service and relevant product offerings create a competitive advantage, further supporting our mission of providing customers with a one-stop shopping design and furnishing solution.
-We also believe that we differentiate ourselves further with the quality of our interior design service through our extensive training programs, the caliber of our interior design professionals, and our investments in technology.
+We also believe that we differentiate ourselves further with the quality of our interior design service design professionals, and our investments in technology.